Lowell Thomas and the Fire Tower

 Note: Holy Innocents Episcopal Church was razed by fire along with many other buildings in Lahaina on August 8, 2023.

 His personal secretary was Electra Ward who married Gene Nicks, his radio engineer, in September 1948.
-The Nicks had two sons - Robert W. Nicks and Thomas R. Nicks.
+The Nicks had two sons - Robert W. Nicks and Thomas Ryan Nicks.
+Thomas died in 2019 in North Carolina.
 I'm not sure which of the sons I met in Pawling.

 Lowell Thomas died on August 29, 1981 at age 89.
 He is buried in Quaker Cemetery in Pawling.
-His wife, Marianna, died in 2010 and is buried in Shiloh Park Cemeter in Ohio.
+His wife, Marianna, died in 2010 and is buried in Shiloh Park Cemetery in Ohio.

 Gene and Electra Nicks grave